Docker CLI quick reference

 A quick reference of commonly used docker commands.

-The top five
+The top five commands

-Pull container image from Docker Hub
+Pull container image from Docker Hub.

 docker pull <image-name>:latest